What is a Safe Withdrawal Rate?

 Back in the good old days, it was not uncommon to see projections using withdrawal rates of 7% or more.
 At the time, 7% actually seemed quite reasonable.

-Unfortunately for retirees of today and tomorrow, the future does not look too bright.
-With the amount of debt in the system at all levels, it is tough to envision high interest rates coming back.
+Unfortunately for retirees of today and tomorrow, the future is uncertain.
+One one hand, inflation can cause interest rates to rise.
+On the other hand, with the amount of debt in the system at all levels, it is tough to envision really high interest rates staying for a long period of time.
 If retirees look to the stock market to find investments that produce income, they see more volatility and concern.

 Most investors will not invest 100% into GICs.
 Instead they seek to find some balance in their portfolio and diversify some into stocks, mutual funds, EFTs and alternative investments.